$50+ Million Recovered Since 2015

 Example 2: ER Doctor Misdiagnosed Stroke

-One day after a patient is sent home from the ER in Pennsylvania with symptoms of stroke, he suffers a massive stroke and dies.
+One day after a patient is sent home from an emergency room in Pennsylvania with symptoms of stroke, he suffers a massive stroke and dies.
 Here, the harm is significant, and a medical malpractice claim against the hospital would be justified so long as negligence can be proven.

 - Did the Conduct Fall Below a Specific Standard of Care?